karkman/physalia_metagenomics/Day3/README.md

 | Morning   | Assembly of metagenomes       | [Link here](read-based-analyses-2.pdf) | [Link here](#metagenome-assembly) |
 | Afternoon | Assembly QC                   |                                        | [Link here](#assembly-qc)         |

-## Metagenome assembly
+## Github setup

 Log in to AWS with the IP provided.

-First thing to do is to pull all possible cvhanges in the Github repository
+First thing to do is to pull all possible changes in the Github repository

 ```bash
 cd physalia_metagenomics
 git pull origin main
 ```

+## Metagenome assembly

+After that were gonna go thru the metagenomic assembly part, but not run the actual assembly script.
+The assembly takes days and needs more resources than we have on the AWS instance.
+So the assemblies will be provided.

 ### Assembly QC